Preparing A Balanced Back To School Lunch Box

 The holidays are often a busy and stressful time.
 The fast pace can lead to an increase in stress hormones, blood sugar fluctuations, cravings and over-eating.
 The following are some simple strategies that can help you stay grounded and keep your hand out of the cookie jar.
 Schedule Your Self-Care Creating a self-care plan BEFORE the madness begins can help keep stress hormones such as adrenalin and cortisol in check!
 Stress hormones affect mood, blood sugar levels, appetite and food cravings – tempting us to overindulge in sweets, treats and alcohol.
 Self-care is often something that is prioritized when we have time, but then let go when we need it most.
 Keep it simple and enjoyable!
 Examples may include taking time every morning to enjoy a healthy breakfast, a bath at the end of the day, an acupuncture session, a morning walk or going to bed early 1-2 nights per week.
 Your self-care should keep you in balance and help relieve stress. […]

-By |2019-04-08T19:51:35-04:00November 29th, 2016|Digestion, ND Editorial, Nutrition|Comments Off on Keep Your Hand Out of the Cookie Jar this Holiday Season
+By |2024-06-21T03:05:53-04:00November 29th, 2016|Digestion, ND Editorial, Nutrition|Comments Off on Keep Your Hand Out of the Cookie Jar this Holiday Season

 Fitness, Nutrition & the Menstrual Cycle

 By Dr. Kathleen Regan, ND When it comes to fitness and nutrition, women have different needs than men.
 Fitness-based nutrition programs & training schedules have long assumed that men and women are the same.
 Modern research has taught us that there are important differences between the sexes and understanding our uniqueness can help maximize female performance.
 Female body composition is naturally higher in fat.
 The upside is that women use fat as their primary energy source.
 Women use dietary fats more efficiently than men but tend to lose fat less readily.
 How is that fair?!
 Estrogen seems to play a large role in this paradox.
 It has been shown that estrogen enhances fat use during exercise BUT reduces a woman’s ability to burn fat as energy after eating.
 Therefore, women may be better off to consume food before exercise but avoid food for 90 minutes after exercise to allow for the body to reach the maximum benefits of exercise induced fat burning.
 Women’s bodies tend not to burn carbohydrates as fuel until they reach very high levels of exercise intensity (~80-85% max effort).
 Carbohydrate loading may not be appropriate for the female fitness routine unless she is training at max effort (80-85% VO2max).
 If a woman is carbohydrate loading during moderate exercise she may not utilize this macronutrient.
 Worse, these unused carbs are ultimately converted and stored as fat.
 Therefore, unless a woman is training at a regular high intensity, she will benefit from keeping carbohydrates more moderate or approximately 30% of daily nutrient intake.
-The menstrual cycle and hormonal fluctuations women experience throughout the month influence their physical response to training as well as their metabolism of carbohydrates and fats.
-This mean that women [...]
+The menstrual cycle and hormonal fluctuations women experience throughout the month influence their physical response to training as well as their metabolism of carbohydrates and fats. [...]

-By |2019-04-08T19:51:39-04:00June 6th, 2016|ND Editorial, Nutrition, Pain and Fatigue|Comments Off on Fitness, Nutrition & the Menstrual Cycle
+By |2024-06-13T03:01:40-04:00June 6th, 2016|ND Editorial, Nutrition, Pain and Fatigue|Comments Off on Fitness, Nutrition & the Menstrual Cycle

 Healthy Weight Loss